 Mice were the original source of the Bubonic plague, and even though it is not seen as much anymore, bubonic plague still exists, and mice are still just as capable of carrying it, which is all the more reason to avoid them.

 Here is a list of diseases that mice may carry:

-- Lymphocytic Chorio-meningitis (LCM): this disease is carried by the house mouse, and humans can catch it by coming in contact with their droppings or urine.
+- Lymphocytic Chorio-meningitis (LCM): this disease is carried by the house mouse, and humans can catch it by coming in contact with their droppings or tinkle.

 - Bubonic Plague: this disease is carried by the fleas that are on mice.

-- Hantavirus: This disease is carried by deer mice, and humans can catch this virus from breathing in rodent urine or droppings.
+- Hantavirus: This disease is carried by deer mice, and humans can catch this virus from breathing in rodent tinkle or droppings.

 - Rat Bite Fever: This disease can be caught by a bite or scratch from an infected rodent.

-- Salmonellosis: This disease can be transmitted to humans by water contaminated from mouse urine and droppings.
+- Salmonellosis: This disease can be transmitted to humans by water contaminated from mouse tinkle and droppings.

-- Leptospirosis: this disease can be caught by humans by coming in contact with the urine from an infected mouse.
+- Leptospirosis: this disease can be caught by humans by coming in contact with the tinkle from an infected mouse.

 One of the most common diseases among all of these is the Hantavirus, and the symptoms include: